Bluetooth - Enabling full support

 Now head over to Menu, Settings, NVIDIA X Server Settings.

+This method should ONLY be used if the above nVidia install method does not give you Prime options in the Nvidia Settings Manager.
 From a fresh install of Linux Lite, open up a terminal and type:

 sudo apt-get update